Kirnitzschtal tramway: History

-In December 1969, after some debate, the city council decided in retain the line, a decision that was endorsed by the district council of Dresden in March.
+In December 1969, after some debate, the city council decided to retain the line, a decision that was endorsed by the district council of Dresden in March.
 However the necessary reconstruction of the track was delayed and it was not until 25 July 1972 that the line reopened.
 Even then the reopened section only stretched as far as the Nasser Grund stop, and Lichtenhainer Wasserfall was not reached until 24 May 1973.
 As a further modernisation move, the line took over five motorcars from the Lockwitztal tramway in 1977, after the closure of that line.
 These vehicles were built between 1938 and 1944 for the Erfurt tramway, and are thus called Erfurter.
 They replaced the MAN motor cars of 1928, but the trailers from that era were retained to run with the new motorcars.

 In 1984, four trailers built by Gothaer Waggonfabrik in the 1960s were acquired, and two of them were placed into service.
 However at the end of 1985 poor track condition forced another closure of the line, and again the line's future was in doubt.
 Public pressure led to a decision to retain the line, and after reconstruction of 650 m of track, the section between Waldhäusel and Lichtenhainer Wasserfall stops reopened on 18 August 1986, with a replacement bus operating between Bad Schandau and Waldhäusel.
 The following year the remaining two trailers acquired in 1984 were brought into service.
 The line into Bad Schandau reopened as far as Botanischer Garten stop in 1989 and to the Kurpark terminus on 3 August 1990.

 In 1992, the line acquired two motor cars similar to the trailers acquired in 1984.
 A further two motor cars and two trailers were acquired in 1995 and a final motor car in 2007.
 These vehicles came from various East German cities, and, along with the trailers acquired in 1984 are collectively known as Gothawagen.
 Their arrival allowed the retirement of the remaining Erfurter motor cars and MAN trailers.
 Between October 1993 and May 1994, the line underwent extensive construction work, including rebuilds of the depot and the Lichtenhainer Wasserfall stop.